Westerwald

 Stop Grundschule Buchholz/WW.

-Hiking boots and clothing suitable for the weather are an advantage
+Hiking boots and weather-appropriate clothing are advantageous

 More information & GPX download